cpmpercussion/homepage/_posts/2021-01-10-laptop-music-workshop.md

 Let's play a melody, or a **sequence** of notes:
 ```
 s = Synth()
-s.note.seq(['a3','b3','c3','d3','e3','g3'],1/4)
+s.note.seq([0, 1, 2, 3, 4, 5], 1/4)
 ```
 Execute these two lines of code and you should be able to hear a sequence of six notes.

 Gibber's synth objects have a built-in sequencer, in this case, we're sequencing the `note` command, so we've put a `seq` command after that, and then the parameters of our sequence inside the parentheses.
 The parameters have two parts"
 ```
 s.note.seq(
-    ['a3','b3','c3','d3','e3','g3'], // a list of pitches
+    [0, 1, 2, 3, 4, 5], // a list of pitches
     1/4 // a duration - one quarter of a bar (or a quarter note or crotchet).
 )
 ```
 You might be able to hear that the sequence is going through the list of pitches over and over again, and that the duration of each note is the same.
+In fact, you should also be able to see it becuase Gibber highlights your code to show you what's going on!
 So far so good!

+It might seem strange that the sequence loops over and over instead of playing just once.
+Gibber is designed to create electronic music which is often based on _looping sequences_.
+So the idea that a sequence of notes loops (by default) is build deeply into it.

 Let's try a few sequence experiments: